 Winston Riley, Songwriting Credit on “Famous”

 Like Webb, Riley gets a credit for a song that was sampled on “Famous.”
 This time it’s Sister Nancy’s “Bam Bam” which, if you want to go even deeper, is kind of a sample of a song from the Matyals.
-There's levels to this.
+There are levels to this.

 Allen Ritter, Songwriting & Production Credits on “Father Stretch My Hands Pt.
 1.”